fedoranimus/todoist-api/source/includes/_projects.md

 Argument | Description
 -------- | -----------
-id | The id of the project to update.
+id | The id of the project (a unique number or a temporary string id).

 ### Optional arguments

 Argument | Description
 -------- | -----------
-name | New name of the project. color | The color of the project (a number between `0` and `11`, or between `0` and `21` for premium users). indent | The indent of the item (a number between `1` and `4`, where `1` is top-level). item_order | The order of the project. collapsed | `1` if the project should be collapsed, `0` if it should not be collapsed.
+name | The name of the project (a string value). color | The color of the project (a number between `0` and `11`, or between `0` and `21` for premium users). indent | The indent of the item (a number between `1` and `4`, where `1` is top-level). item_order | Project's order in the project list (a number, where a smaller value should be located in the top). collapsed | Whether the project's sub-projects are collapsed (where `1` is true and `0` is false).

 ## Delete projects